SichengMo/Ego4D_NLQ_Actionformer/README.md

 * Download *ego_vlp_reshape.zip* from [this google drive link](https://drive.google.com/file/d/1MnurvQQsBRdm3fn7RT6vLLWCfFkzL7bL/view?usp=share_link).
 This file includes EgoVLP feature in pt format.
 * Download the official Slowfast and Omnivore features from [Ego4D official repo](https://github.com/facebookresearch/Ego4d/tree/main/ego4d/cli).

 **Details** These are EgoVlP features extracted using [EgoVLP official code](https://github.com/showlab/EgoVLP).
 The features are extracted using clips of `16 frames` and a stride of `16 frames`.
-We reshaped these features to alien with Ego4D official slowfast features.
+We reshaped these features to align with Ego4D official slowfast features.

 ## Quick Start
 * Follow data/DATA_README.md for prepare video features.